rwitzel/hidden-answers/README.md

 ### Known Limitations

-The script does not works with
+The script does not work with
 * [Greasemonkey](http://www.greasespot.net/),
 * Google Docs,
 * files loaded from the file system.